deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 > </details>

-> Table 9 shows the distance and similarity between each averaged image embedding and the centroid of its corresponding group of mutants, using the Moondream2 backbone.
+> Table 9 presents the distances and similarities between averaged image embeddings and centroids of their groups of mutants using Moondream2 as the backbone.

 </details>